Physical Address

 A corollary is a type of theorem that results from considering special cases of some given theorem.

 Oftentimes, the word theorem is reserved for major results.
-We could also be pedantic in describing various kinds of theorems as lemmas and corollarys.
+We could be pedantic in describing various kinds of theorems as lemmas and corollarys, but we’ll mostly stick to the word theorem.

 The final mathematical building block we’ll discuss is the proof.